hylandtechoutreach/ucs/CssIntro/README.md

 ## Warm Up
 Start with a [color scheme creation exercise](CoolorsWarmUp.md).

+_Note for future reference: [colormind](http://colormind.io/bootstrap/) might be a cool alternative to coolors_

 ## Lecture
 The [PowerPoint Presentation](HelloCss.pptx) introduces the idea of CSS, separate files, links, and some basic syntax - selectors and properties.